gplepage/vegas/doc/source/tutorial.rst

     concentrating samples where the function is largest and reducing errors.
     As a result, the per-iteration error
-    is reduced to 4.3% by the fifth iteration, and below 2% by the end --- an improvement by almost two orders of magnitude from the start.
-Eventually the per-iteration error stops decreasing because |vegas| has found the optimal remapping, at which point
+    is reduced to 3.4% by the fifth iteration, and almost to 1% by the end --- an improvement by a factor of more than 100 from the start.
+    Eventually the per-iteration error
+    stops decreasing because |vegas| has found the optimal remapping, at which point
-    it has fully adapted to the integrand.
+    it is fully adapted to the integrand.

-    **Weighted Average:** The final result, 1.0015 ± 0.0091,
+    **Weighted Average:** The final result, 1.0057 ± 0.0064,
     is obtained from a weighted
     average of the separate results from each iteration: estimates are weighted by the inverse variance, thereby giving